Kenseth, McGriff and Shelmerdine join NASCAR Hall of Fame

 AP Sports Writer

 CHARLOTTE, N.C.
-(AP) — Drivers Matt Kenseth and Hershel McGriff and crew chief Kirk Shelmerdine have been selected to the NASCAR Hall of Fame.
+(AP) — Matt Kenseth was doing yardwork when wife Katie came outside with her phone in hand, letting him know he’d just been selected to the NASCAR Hall of Fame.

+A short while later Kenseth “celebrated” the night by cooking dinner for his daughters.

+“I never really thought about it,” the even-keeled Kenseth said on a conference call about his chances of making the Hall of Fame.

-Kenseth was a first-ballot selection, Shelmerdine was voted in on his third try and McGriff his seventh.
-Kenseth and Shelmerdine were voted in on the modern day ballot, while McGriff made it in on the pioneer ballot.
+Kenseth was a first-ballot selection, Shelmerdine was voted in on his third try on the modern day ballot.
+McGriff made the pioneer ballot on his seventh try.

-The 50-year-old Kenseth drove 18 full seasons on the NASCAR circuit before retiring in 2020 with 39 Cup victories and 20 poles.
-His 39 wins are tied for 21st all-time.
+The 50-year-old Kenseth, who recently ran the Boston Marathon, drove 18 full seasons on the NASCAR circuit before retiring in 2020 with 39 Cup victories and 20 poles.
+He’s 21st on the career victory list with 39.

+“I never looked forward (to the Hall of Fame) when I was racing and I never really looked back at some of the wins that I had,” Kenseth said.
+“It was always the next race and what can I do better the next race?”

+He called the selection an honor, saying “I am really grateful for everything this spot has done for me and my family.”

 Kenseth reached almost every major milestone in NASCAR.